hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

     mvn jetty:run

-Another frequently used is Cargo which provides support for all popular applcation servers, and ready for all hot build tools, such as Ant, Maven, Gradle etc.
+Another frequently used is Cargo which provides support for all popular application servers, and ready for all hot build tools, such as Ant, Maven, Gradle etc.

 	<plugin>
 		<groupId>org.codehaus.cargo</groupId>